Economy of Kenya: History

 The Kenyan government subsequently took positive steps on reform, including the establishment of the Kenya Anti-Corruption Authority in 1997.
 The state also implemented measures to improve the transparency of government procurement and reduce the government payroll.
 In July 2000, the IMF signed a $150 million Poverty Reduction and Growth Facility, and the World Bank followed shortly after with a $157 million Economic and Public Sector Reform credit.
 However, both were eventually suspended.
 Despite setbacks, the process of reform established Kenya as East Africa's economic powerhouse and the region's business hub.

 Economic growth improved between 2003 and 2008, under the Mwai Kibaki administration.
 When Kibaki took power in 2003, he immediately established the National Debt Management Department at the treasury, reformed the Kenya Revenue Authority (KRA) to increase government revenue, reformed financial laws on banking, wrote off the debts of strategic public enterprises, and ensured that 30% of government tax revenue was invested in economic development projects.
 With these reforms, driven by the National Rainbow Coalition government, the KRA collected more tax revenue in 2004 than was anticipated.
 The government then initiated investments in infrastructure.
 By 2005, the Kenyan public debt had reduced from highs of 80% of GDP in 2002 to 27% of GDP in 2005.
 The financial sector greatly improved, and Equity Bank Kenya became one of the largest banks in East Africa.
 Economic growth improved from 2% in 2003 to 7% in 2007.
 In 2008, the growth slumped to 1% due to post-election violence before returning to an average of 5% between 2009 and 2013.
 However, in 2009, due to drought and the 2008 financial crisis, high input costs as well as a fall in demand for some of the country's exports caused the agriculture sector to contract by 2.7%.

 Between 2013 and 2018, under the Jubilee Party government led by Uhuru Kenyatta, the GDP growth averaged above 5%.
 Growth in small businesses is credited with some of the improvement.
 Real GDP growth (annualised) was 5.7% in Q1 of 2018, 6.0% in Q2 2018 and 6.2% in Q3 2018.
 Despite this robust growth, concerns remained about Kenya's debt sustainability, current account deficit, fiscal consolidation and revenue growth.

-The table below shows the GDP of Kenya estimated by the International Monetary Fund, with exchange rates for Kenyan shillings.